EcuadorTranslations

 • Passport and visa copies (translated)

-• Marriage certificate (apostilled + translated — if buying as a couple)
+• Marriage certificate (apostilled + translated — if buying as a couple) — Ecuador's property laws have specific provisions for married couples.

 • Financial statements (translated — if using financing)